johnstuby7/React-Master-Class/React-Notes.md

   - Assert: compare execution results with expected results

 - to be able to render a component for a test, we need touse the render provider by testing-library/react render(<greeting />)
+- mocks: dummy data to be used for testing, ensures that real data is not being used/submitted in a testing setting

 # Terminology: